abhijith/rule-engine/README.md

   - Advertisement selector iterates through _live_ and _available_ advertisements.
   - Rule evaluates request against advertisement constraints and returns true|false.
   - An advertisement is returned if one or more advertisements satisfy the constraints (ties are broken arbitrarily).
+  - Views are updated when an advert is selected

 * Advert get
   - Lookups the id in the DB and returns an advert with the specified id is found